isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 50. Sir, in summary, this Bill will:

 a.	strengthen our international arbitration framework,

-<br>b.	it keeps us up to date, and
+b.	it keeps us up to date, and

-<br>c.	will ensure that Singapore remains an attractive venue for international arbitrations.
+c.	will ensure that Singapore remains an attractive venue for international arbitrations.

 {:start="51"}
 51. It will also show the international arbitration community that we have a continued commitment to provide strong legislative support for international arbitration.